- Royal Botanic Garden & Domain

 Visitor Centre & Restaurant

 The Visitor Centre located in the botanic precinct is a focal point for the Garden and was opened in 1990.
 It features an extensive planting of bushfoods and useful plants from right across Australia.
-In 2002 the Visitor Centre was converted to become The Gardens Restaurant.
-Tthis area also includes a beautifully landscaped childrens playground.
+In 2002 the Visitor Centre was converted to become the restaurant.
+This area also includes a beautifully landscaped childrens playground.

 The bird hide, located at Lake Nadungamba, was donated by the Friends of The Gardens and was completed in 1997.